Bill Berg (ice hockey)

 William Daniel Berg (born October 21, 1967) is a Canadian former professional ice hockey winger who played in the National Hockey League (NHL) for four teams between 1988 and 1999.

 Early life

 Berg was born in St. Catharines, Ontario.
-Playing on both wing and defense, Berg had a minor league apprenticeship with the Springfield Indians of the American Hockey League, with whom he won a Calder Cup in 1990.
+Berg was a member of the Springfield Indians of the American Hockey League, with whom he won a Calder Cup in 1990.

 Career

 Berg started his National Hockey League career with the New York Islanders in 1988–89.
 He also played for the Toronto Maple Leafs, New York Rangers, and Ottawa Senators.
 He retired after the 1998–99 campaign.
 In 2008, Berg began coaching high school hockey at Ridley College.

 Berg served as a hockey analyst on the NHL Network's NHL on the Fly and On the Fly: Final.
 He previously appeared on the radio program Hockey Central at Noon on CJCL, which was also simulcast on Rogers Sportsnet.